Statement of compliance with the QCA Corporate Governance code

 Corporate Governance regime

 Prior to 7 September 2022 the Company’s shares were traded on LSE AIM.
 The Company’s shares are no longer no longer traded on a recognised Exchange.
-The Board continues to adhere to the Quoted Companies Alliance Corporate Governance Code for small and mid-size quoted companies (the QCA Code), which meets the requirements of AIM Rule 26.
+The Board continues to adhere to the Quoted Companies Alliance Corporate Governance Code for small and mid-size quoted companies (the QCA Code).

 The QCA Code is constructed around ten broad principles and a set of disclosures.
 We have considered how we apply each principle to the extent that the Board judges these to be appropriate in the circumstances and below we provide an explanation of the approach taken in relation to each.
 The Board considers that it does not depart from any of the principles of the QCA Code.